Skip to content

 MethodDescription

-space.exportArchive(): Promise<Blob>Export objects, metadata, channels, and media as a zip archive
+space.exportArchive(): Promise<Blob>Export objects, metadata, channels, and files as a zip archive

 client.importArchive(name, archive): Promise<RoolSpace>Import from a zip archive, creating a new space